 The length of the on-campus evaluation will vary per student, based on the number of evaluation areas and the student’s level of participation.
 The student will work individually with evaluators – and parents may also participate in interviews.
 After direct assessment, evaluators meet to exchange information regarding evaluation results and recommendations.
 After this meeting you will receive initial feedback via a phone call and will then receive a written report approximately eight weeks later.

-The Cortical/Cerebral Visual Impairment (CVI) Educational Assessment can be requested for students from early childhood through adult transition (up to 22 years old) including those with ocular visual impairments, hearing loss and multiple disabilities.
+The Cortical/Cerebral Visual Impairment (CVI) Educational Assessment can be requested for students starting at age 3 through adult transition (up to 22 years old) including those with ocular visual impairments, hearing loss and multiple disabilities.

 Independent Evaluations at Perkins are either district funded or parent pay, we do not accept insurance.